-Make Windows Safer, Day and Night The challenge: Up to one billion birds are estimated to die each year after
+Make Windows Safer, Day and Night The challenge: Up to one billion birds are estimated to die each year after hitting windows in the United States and Canada.

 The cause: By day, birds perceive glass reflections in glass as habitat they can fly into.
 By night, migratory birds drawn in by city lights are at high risk of colliding with buildings.